-Create heavy textures
+Create heavy textures and sculptural forms

 Acrylic and marble putty to build texture on rigid supports and create 3D forms.